On the relative Morrison-Kawamata cone conjecture: Generic and Geometric cone conjectures

 By \cite[Corollary 3.15]{BLL20}, there is a rational polyhedral cone $\Pi \subset \Amp(X_K/K)_+$ which is a fundamental domain of $\Amp(X_K/K)_+$ under the action of $\Aut(X_K/K)$.
 By $\Amp(X_K/K)_+=\bAmp^e(X_K/K)=\bMov^e(X_K/K)$ and $\Aut(X_K/K)=\PsAut(X_K/K)$, Theorem \ref{thm: generic cone conjecture} implies the desired result. \end{proof}

 \begin{remark} For a projective hyperk\"ahler manifold $X$ over a characteristic zero field $k$, \cite[Theorem 1.0.5]{Tak21} showed that $\Mov(X/k)_+$ has a rational polyhedral fundamental domain $\Pi$ under the action of $\Bir(X/k)$.
 However, this is not sufficient to deduce the cone conjecture for movable cones of hyperk\"ahler fibrations.
-Indeed, we do not know $\Pi \subset \Eff(X/k)$.
-On the other hand, when $k=\Cc$, it is conjectured that $\Mov(X/k)_+\subset \Eff(X/k)$ (see \cite[Conjecture 1.4]{BM14}). \end{remark}
+Indeed, we do not know that $\Pi \subset \Eff(X/k)$.
+On the other hand, when $k=\Cc$, it is conjectured that $\Mov(X/k)_+\subset \Eff(X/k)$ (see \cite[Conjecture 1.4]{BM14}).
+We refer to \cite{HPX24} for the latest developments on the cone conjecture for irreducible holomorphic symplectic manifolds. \end{remark}